 The traffic pattern parameter determination based on PSFP (IEEE Std 802.1Q [98]), when available, is as follows:

-- Periodicity of a TSN stream is set equal to PSFPAdminCycleTime if there is only one PSFPGateControlEntry with a PSFPgateStatesValue set to Open in the PSFPAdminControlList.
-If there is more than one PSFPGateControlEntry with a PSFPgateStatesValue set to Open in the PSFPAdminControlList, then the Periodicity of the TSN Stream is set equal to sum of the timeIntervalValues from the first gate open instance to a next gate open instance in the PSFPAdminControlList.
-For aggregated TSN streams with same periodicity and compatible Burst Arrival Times, the periodicity of the aggregated flow of these TSN Streams is set equal to PSFPAdminCycleTime received from CNC for one of the TSN streams that are aggregated.
+- Periodicity of a TSN stream is set equal to StreamGateAdminCycleTime if there is only one StreamGateControlEntry with a StreamGateStatesValue set to Open in the StreamGateAdminControlList.
+If there is more than one StreamGateGateControlEntry with a StreamGateStatesValue set to Open in the StreamGateAdminControlList, then the Periodicity of the TSN Stream is set equal to sum of the timeIntervalValues from the first gate open instance to a next gate open instance in the StreamGateAdminControlList.
+For aggregated TSN streams with same periodicity and compatible Burst Arrival Times, the periodicity of the aggregated flow of these TSN Streams is set equal to StreamGateAdminCycleTime received from CNC for one of the TSN streams that are aggregated.

-NOTE 1: Given that only TSN streams that have the same periodicity and compatible Burst Arrival Time can be aggregated, the PSFPAdminCycleTime for those TSN streams is assumed to be the same.
+NOTE 1: Given that only TSN streams that have the same periodicity and compatible Burst Arrival Time can be aggregated, the StreamGateAdminCycleTime for those TSN streams is assumed to be the same.

 - Burst Arrival time of a TSN stream at the ingress port is determined based on the following conditions:

-- The Burst Arrival Time of a TSN Stream should be set to PSFPAdminBaseTime plus the sum of the timeIntervalValues for which the PSFPgateStatesValue is Closed in the PSFP AdminControlList until the first gate open time (i.e. until PSFPgateStatesValue set to Open is found).
-If the PSFPgateStatesValue is Open for the first timeIntervalValue, then the Burst Arrival time is set to PSFPAdminBaseTime.
-For aggregated TSN streams, the arrival time is calculated similarly, but using the time interval to the first PSFPgateStatesValue that is Open from the aggregated TSN streams.
+- The Burst Arrival Time of a TSN Stream should be set to StreamGateAdminBaseTime plus the sum of the timeIntervalValues for which the StreamGateStatesValue is Closed in the StreamGateAdminControlList until the first gate open time (i.e. until StreamGateStatesValue set to Open is found).
+If the StreamGateStatesValue is Open for the first timeIntervalValue, then the Burst Arrival time is set to StreamGateAdminBaseTime.
+For aggregated TSN streams, the arrival time is calculated similarly, but using the time interval to the first StreamGateStatesValue that is Open from the aggregated TSN streams.

 - Burst Size of a TSN stream at the ingress port (which is useful to map to MDBV) is determined based on the following conditions:

-- The Burst Size may be determined from TSN Stream gate control operations in the PSFPAdminControlList.
-If in the PSFPAdminControlList, IntervalOctetMax is provided for a PSFPGateControlEntry with an "open" PSFPgateStatesValue, the Burst Size is set to the IntervalOctetMax for that control list entry.
-If IntervalOctetMax is not provided, the Burst Size is set to the timeIntervalValue (converted from ns to s) of the PSFPGateControlEntry with an "open" PSFPgateStatesValue multiplied by the port bitrate.
+- The Burst Size may be determined from TSN Stream gate control operations in the StreamGateAdminControlList.
+If in the StreamGateAdminControlList, IntervalOctetMax is provided for a StreamGateControlEntry with an "open" StreamGateStatesValue, the Burst Size is set to the IntervalOctetMax for that control list entry.
+If IntervalOctetMax is not provided, the Burst Size is set to the timeIntervalValue (converted from ns to s) of the StreamGateControlEntry with an "open" StreamGateStatesValue multiplied by the port bitrate.

 - When multiple compatible TSN Streams are aggregated, the Burst Size is set to the sum of the Burst Sizes for each TSN stream as determined above.